 Aguas Arriba is built entirely of wood with huge windows that let light pour into the interior.
 The outside deck perches right above the water, and sitting out there with a glass of wine, it's easy to believe have the lake all to yourself.

 A small collection of luxury yurts, Patagonia Camp is its own oasis of calm in Torres del Paine.
 Each yurt is private, with decking looking out over Lago Toro and the extensive private land where you can discover off-the-beaten-track hikes away from the hustle and bustle of the main trails.
 The superior yurts even have their own jacuzzi.

 Despite feeling blissfully secluded, EcoCamp's location is hard to beat.
 It is right by the trailhead to the national park's most famous hike, so you can walk from your dome up to the granite towers that give the park its name.
 Horse riding, kayaking, puma tracking and cycling are also on offer, as well as variations on the W Trek.

 Estancia El Condor, Los Glaciares

 Warm hospitality, authentic accommodation and a taste of the gaucho culture await you at Estancia El Condor, a remote estancia with a strong focus on conservation and tradition.
 Soak in the history wandering the rustic rooms, or head out into the mountains on foot or horseback.

-As you'd expect, this estancia is also perfectly placed to condor spotting, the birds swoop across the valley from their homes in the mountainous ridges of the Los Glaciares region.
+As you'd expect, this estancia is also perfectly placed for condor spotting, the birds swoop across the valley from their homes in the mountainous ridges of the Los Glaciares region.
 The expert guides here are eager to share their culture, and horse riding is available for all levels of experience, so you can get a taste of how people have survived here for centuries.

 More of our favourite estancias

-Best hotels for wildlife in Patagonia
+6. Our top hotel for wildlife in Patagonia

 Estancia Rincon Chico, Valdes